-I spend a fair amount of time in coffee shops (big surprise; “coffee” is in the name of this blog).
-I never order the fancy stuff, but at least once a day I see a barista lay a mug on the counter with a heart foamed into the top of the drink.
-It’s an essential barista love.
+I spend a fair amount of time in coffee shops.
+I never order the fancy stuff, but at least once a day I see a mug presented to a customer with a heart shape foamed into the top of the drink.
+It’s an essential barista trademark.

 Would it mean as much if a robot barista did the same?
-Does a mathematically perfect foam heart in a drink designed to your exact preferred temperature and chemical composition have the same value?
-I wonder.
+Does a mathematically perfect foam heart have the same value?

 I don’t actually think the robot barista is going to become normalized.
 Personal interaction with humans is an essential component of the coffee shop.
 But the disappearing world of human work is on a lot of minds lately.
 Dire predictions about the labor-gutting robot revolution appear in blogs, news, and books on the daily.